Eiko-Smid/movie_recommendation/README.md

 - **postgres_db:** Contains the database with the data needed to train the model.
 The data originates from the Movielens Database.
 It is used by the streamlit_app and the movie_rec_api container to provide their services.
 - **mlflow_server:** Runs the MLflow server which tracks the experiments and runs, as well as model metrics and artifacts
 - **movie_rec_api:** Hosts the API Endpoints
-  - _/health:_ Checks the readiness of the mlflow server and the database
+  - /health: Checks the readiness of the mlflow server and the database
-  - _/refresh-mv:_ Refreshes the materialized view.
+  - /refresh-mv: Refreshes the materialized view.
 Database is updated with newest data
-  - _/train:_ Fetches data, trains the model, stores artifacts in mlflow, and sets current best model as production model
+  - /train: Fetches data, trains the model, stores artifacts in mlflow, and sets current best model as production model
-  - _/recommend:_ Generates predictions based on the current production model
+  - /recommend: Generates predictions based on the current production model
 - **streamlit_app:** Contains a streamlit server for demo/presentation purposes as well as for providing a UI
 - **daily_trainer:** Contains two cronjob tasks
-  -_Database refresh:_ Triggers the /refresh-mv endpoint daily at 1:55
+  - Database refresh: Triggers the /refresh-mv endpoint daily at 1:55
-  -_Model training:_ Triggers the /train endpoint daily at 2:00
+  - Model training: Triggers the /train endpoint daily at 2:00

 # Project setup